5th May 2020

 Taxation is also gradual, from 19% for income of up to € 6,000, to 23% for income of more than € 50,000.

-One can either prepare and submit the income tax return on his own or have it prepared and filed by a tax advisor.
+You can either prepare and submit the income tax return yourself or have it prepared and filed by a tax advisor.

-Everyone can fill in and submit his income tax return by himself through the website of the Spanish Tax Office.
+Everyone can fill in and submit his/her income tax return by himself/herself through the website of the Spanish Tax Office.